Azure/iotedge-lorawan-starterkit/README.md

 - [Seeed Studio LoRa LoRaWAN Gateway - 868MHz/915MHz Kit with Raspberry Pi 3](https://www.seeedstudio.com/LoRa-LoRaWAN-Gateway-868MHz-Kit-with-Raspberry-Pi-3-p-2823.html)
 - [IC880A](https://wireless-solutions.de/products/radiomodules/ic880a.html)

+If you want to use the RAK833-USB, you'll need to adjust the template to use the right LoRaWan Packet Forwarder.
+You will find a full documentation in this [submodule](/Docs/LoRaWanPktFwdRAK833USB).

 The LoRa device demo code in the Arduino folder is built only for Seeduino LoRaWan board and was not test with other Arduino LoRa boards.